wbreeze/wind_and_water/_posts/2024-08-31-The-Truth-of-Feeling.md

 other is right while the one is wrong, then the best thing to do is to look beyond right and wrong."

-What will the synthesis look like?
+What would the synthesis look like?
 Will there be one?
-Is the system dynamically stable, or will it swing more and more widely from one side to the other until it simply flies apart?
-Is there an up-side to our new communications technologies, or are they destabilizing, in need of moderation, regulation and censorship?
+Is the system dynamically stable, or will it swing more and more wildly from one side to the other until it simply flies apart?
+Is there an up-side to our new communications technologies?
+Are they best left alone or are they destabilizing, in need of moderation, regulation and censorship?
+As for the recorded truth faction, are they overcontrolling?
+Do they represent a thought police aristocracy, or worse, a theocracy?

+How will it look when each moves beyond seeing the other as right or wrong?

 ![Fisher Island Sound, New York](
   {{ '/assets/images/2024/DCL_3993.JPG' | relative_url }}